Safeguarding

 At Christ Church Academy, the health, safety and welfare of our children are of paramount importance to us.
 We respect our pupils and want to provide them with a stimulating and safe environment that encourages them to do their best.

-In order to keep our children safe at school, we
+In order to keep our children safe at school we

-• ensure that all our staff – through their induction and on-going training – have a clear understanding of their responsibilities towards our children’s safeguarding
+- ensure that all our staff – through their induction and on-going training – have a clear understanding of their responsibilities towards our children’s safeguarding

-• make sure that we have a range of clear and up to date policies and procedures in place to ensure the safety and protection of our pupils in all aspects of school life
+- make sure that we have a range of clear and up to date policies and procedures in place to ensure the safety and protection of our pupils in all aspects of school life

-• ensure that we teach our pupils how to keep themselves healthy and safe – in and out of school
+- ensure that we teach our pupils how to keep themselves healthy and safe – in and out of school

-• ensure that we audit our safeguarding practices regularly so we remain vigilant
+- ensure that we audit our safeguarding practices regularly so we remain vigilant

 Staff with key safeguarding responsibilities

-• Our designated safeguarding leader is our Assistant Headteacher, Miss Grimshaw
+- Our designated safeguarding leader is our Assistant Headteacher, Miss Grimshaw

-• Mrs Foster, our Headteacher, oversees safeguarding in our school and is informed of all safeguarding matters within school
+- Mrs Foster, our Headteacher, oversees safeguarding in our school and is informed of all safeguarding matters within school

-• The School Business Manager, Mr Chell, is responsible for all aspects of site health and safety alongside Mrs Foster (Headteacher)
+- The School Business Manager, Mr Chell, is responsible for all aspects of site health and safety alongside Mrs. Foster (Headteacher)

 Values

 The term ‘safeguarding’ encompasses the whole range of issues.
-It starts with our Christian and British Values that we instil in our children from their first day at Christ Church Academy.
+It starts with our Christian and British Values that we instill in our children from their first day at Christ Church Academy.
 Values such as tolerance, trust and compassion – alongside friendship, mutual respect and kindness means that we have an open and honest atmosphere at school, where children are nurtured and taught that they are able to confide in any adult if they are worried about anything.

 Behaviour